prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 4. Prompt Engineering: Iteratively refining the prompt to elicit a particular response by continuously trying to get different distributions.
 	1. It's hard to predict which is the 100% correct prompt.
 	2. Lot of time to spend and it's model specific.
 	3. Prompt formats: some model will want to have different prompts in different Tags.
-Like INS or SYS.
+Like INST or SYS.
 Uses files like JSONL.
 	4. Types:
 		1. **In context Learning** - Conditioning a LLM with **instructions** and **demonstrations**
 		2. **K-shot** - k **examples**.
 Zero examples is zero shot, Few shot is better